su-haris/django-hms/README.md

 	* If new user:
 		* Has to sign up
 		* After sign up redirected to user profile
 		* Option to select room is given
 		* Onclick, list of rooms available shown
-		* After selection, room is confirmed, and redirected to user profile
+		* After selection, selected room is given for warden approval, and redirected to user profile
 		* Option to pay fees
 		* Onclick, a request will be registered (after reading instructions)
 		* Email confirmation for both room and fee status.